kaydwithers/kitchen-sink/README.md

 ## InuitCSS/ITCSS kitchen sink

-Greetings, this is a Kitchen Sink for a [InuitCSS](https://github.com/inuitcss/inuitcss) project.
+Greetings, this is a Kitchen Sink for an [InuitCSS](https://github.com/inuitcss/inuitcss) project.

 This kitchen sink covers a custom built version of InuitCSS.
 Many of the helper classes and media queries are not part of InuitCSS.